 bats hanging like ripened fruit, make a fertile starting point for the viewer's thoughts.

-Vlase Nikoleski with MONUMENT FOR SMALL CHANGES.
+Vlase Nikoleski with MONUMENT FOR SMALL CHANGES at Sculpture by the Sea.

 Materials: Bronze, stainless steel, and kiln fired fossilized siltstone.